mhatzl/mantra-wiki/5-Requirements/5-REQ-exchange.md

 ## `exchange.traces`: Exchange requirement traces

-As a user, I want to be able to add or retrieve requirements traces to or from *mantra*, because traces are either collected externally, or are used in a later project analysis tool.
+As a user, I want to be able to add or retrieve requirements traces to or from *mantra*, because traces are either collected externally, or are used in other project analysis tools.

+### `exchange.traces.schema`: Schema to exchange trace information

+- **Parents:** [`exchange.traces`, `trace.id`, `trace.origin`, `trace.multiple`, `trace.element`]

+The schema must be able to represent the following information:

+- The filepath and line number of each trace
+- The requirement IDs a trace references
+- Optional: The ident, type, and line span of the element that is linked to the trace

 ## `exchange.coverage`: Exchange code coverage and test information